List of Charlotte 49ers football seasons

 The following is a list of seasons completed by the Charlotte 49ers football team.

 The school that would eventually evolve into the University of North Carolina at Charlotte, the Charlotte Center for the University of North Carolina, began playing football in its first three years of existence, but folded the program in 1949.
 The football program was restarted in 2013.
-The 49ers are a member of the FBS's Conference USA since 2015 when they moved up a subdivision after two years as a Division I FCS independent.
+The 49ers are a member of the FBS's American Athletic Conference since 2023.
+Before that they were members of Conference USA from 2015 to 2022, after they moved up a subdivision after two years as a Division I FCS independent.
 The team plays their home games in 15,314-seat Jerry Richardson Stadium.